 Vermont has begun to formally define the cluster of arts and industries that comprise the state’s ‘Creative Economy.’
 A formative Creative Economy rubric has been present in Vermont for more than eight years but an Office of the Creative Economy was not formed and staffed until December, 2011, dedicated to development of “high-paying, skilled jobs that are critical to the state’s economic future.”
 The creative enterprises identified by the OCE as preeminent in Vermont’s creative economy include “web designers and software game programmers to architecture, e-commerce, graphic design, publishing and film and new media companies, among others.”
 Music is not yet an identified priority of the OCE, although other states like Georgia highlight and incent music in their economic development marketing.
 An encouraging sign of positive change is VT OCE Director Lars Torres’ November Tumblr post positioning Vermont’s music for public consideration of its economic value.

 The Vermont Arts Council is the formal distribution channel of state funding for the arts.
 It leverages its state appropriation to secure further support from the National Endowment of the Arts and distributes this funding as small grants to Vermont artists and arts organizations via a peer-reviewed decision-making process.
 These grants are a boon to these organizations and distributed via an equitable best practice, but are not distributed on a scale large enough to capitalize or be transformative of a statewide and sector-wide enterprise.
-VAC funding can not be looked to to represent the State’s investment in innovative, entrepreneurial, cooperative and universal supports for the arts.
-The office is guided by an intention to fund established arts organizations for which the VAC predicts continued self-sufficiency, and is philosophically opposed — and acts in active opposition to — direct funding of arts organizations by the legislature, preventing Vermont from achieving a diverse, innovative and collaborative statewide infrastructure for arts support.
+VAC funding can not be looked to to represent the State’s investment in innovative, entrepreneurial, cooperative and universal supports for the arts; a more comprehensive funding commitment is needed for the state to achieve that.
+The current work of the Vermont Creative Network — a collective statewide effort organized by the VAC with a mission to investigate and report the needs and opportunities of the creative industries of Vermont — will begin to amplify the voice of Vermont’s creatives.

 “A huge part of our mission is supporting and promoting local artists, and The Radiator is a staunch ally and invaluable resource for local music.
 It is a listener-supported, community-minded powerhouse and we’re grateful for its positive impact on Vermont musicians.”